October 3, 2023Review Recipe

 Table of Contents

-This raspberry freezer jam is a bright, delicious way to add summer flavors to your breakfast or brunch table.
-It needs just a few simple ingredients like fresh raspberries, lemon juice, and fruit pectin, and you can enjoy the tastiest homemade jam at any time.
-Not only can you make it today and enjoy on toast a day later, but it can be stored in the freezer for up to a whole year!
+This homemade raspberry freezer jam is a bright, delicious way to add summer flavors to your breakfast or brunch table.
+Just a few simple ingredients, including fresh raspberries, lemon juice, and sugar, and you can enjoy the tastiest homemade jam year-round.

 - 1 cup of fresh raspberries, mashed

-LEMON: This recipe uses fresh lemon to get the best flavor but if you only have lemon juice from concentrate on hand, you can use that too.
+LEMON: This easy recipe uses fresh lemon to get the best flavor, but if you only have lemon juice from concentrate on hand, you can use that too.